vechain/vechain-sdk-js/docs/transactions.md

 // In this next example we simulate a Simulate smart contract transaction

-// 1(a) - create the transaction for a VET transfer const transaction2 = {
+// 1(a) - create the transaction to simulate a smart contract call const transaction2 = {
     clauses: [
         /**